The Mining Law Review: Brazil

 Brazilian commercial banks also provide finance for projects, but in many cases the internal requirements make it harder for projects at the exploration stage to be funded, particularly considering the economic downturn.
 Banks not based in Brazil may also provide funding for mining projects and usually do so through pre-export finance mechanisms that ensure more favourable taxation.

 One key aspect in financing of mining projects and operations is the security package required by banks and other financing institutions.
 Although it is legally possible to create a security interest over mining concessions in Brazil, in practical terms there may be hurdles in the foreclosure process, which may be seen by banks and institutions as an extra degree of risk.
 The Brazilian government is currently considering changes in regulations to streamline the mechanism of creating and enforcing security interest over mineral rights and, to that end, the National Mining Agency (ANM) undertook a public consultation in June and July 2020.
-The results of the public consultation and new proposed regulations are yet to be disclosed to the public.
+New regulations are expected to be released by the ANM very soon.

 ii Market overview